Segment Anything in Pathology Images with Natural Language: Results

-The comparison results of overall performance in Fig. \ref{fig:external}a reveal three key findings.
-First, foundation models (PathSegmentor, MedSAM, SAM-Med2D, and BiomedParse) collectively demonstrate significantly stronger performance than specialized models (nnU-Net, DeepLabV3+, and SAM-Path), highlighting their superior generalization capability in real-world clinical settings.
-Second, within the group of foundation models, the text-prompted model (BiomedParse) outperforms both spatial-prompted models (MedSAM and SAM-Med2D) by substantial margins of 0.047 and 0.069 in Dice scores, respectively.
-Finally, PathSegmentor establishes state-of-the-art performance, further surpassing BiomedParse by an additional 0.074 Dice score, which clearly shows its enhanced effectiveness.
+The comparison results of overall performance in Fig. \ref{fig:external}a-e reveal that foundation models (PathSegmentor, MedSAM, SAM-Med2D, and BiomedParse) collectively demonstrate significantly stronger performance than specialized models (nnU-Net, DeepLabV3+, and SAM-Path), highlighting their remarkable generalization capability in real-world clinical settings.
+Among these, PathSegmentor establishes consistent state-of-the-art performance across all external datasets.
+Specifically for nuclei segmentation, PathSegmentor achieves 0.705, 0.485, 0.427, and 0.319 Dice scores on CPM17, CPM15, Kumar, and Lizard, respectively, demonstrating superior performance in dense object segmentation tasks.
+On CoNSeP dataset, PathSegmentor surpasses the second best-performing model BiomedParse by 0.074 Dice score, which clearly shows its enhanced effectiveness.

-Specifically, we focus on the performance of each category in the external dataset, all of which are colon cells.
+Furthermore, we focus on the performance of each category in CoNSeP dataset, all of which are colon cells.
 Fig. \ref{fig:external}b illustrates that PathSegmentor with text prompts consistently achieves superior performance for the five cells (malignant epithelial, healthy epithelial, muscle, inflammatory, and fibroblast cells), outperforming all competing models.
 Particularly, it reaches Dice scores of 0.624 for malignant epithelial and 0.596 for healthy epithelial cells, representing 0.162 and 0.331 improvements over MedSAM (Union Box), the best spatial-prompted model.
 However, we notice an important exception.
 Although text-prompted models excel for most cell types, both PathSegmentor and BiomedParse underperform spatial-prompted models (MedSAM and SAM-Med2D) on endothelial cells.
 This divergence motivates our investigation of cellular distribution patterns.
+To quantify these differences, we visualize each sample's amount-dispersion distribution in Fig. \ref{fig:external}c, where amount represents the instance count per category in each image, and dispersion measures the maximum inter-instance distance within each category mask.
+Distribution statistics of mean and standard deviation for each category are detailed in Supplementary Table \ref{tab_supp:external_instance_stats}.
+The analysis reveals that the five better-performance cell types exhibit both abundant instances and wide spatial distributions, whereas endothelial cells appear sparsely with clustered arrangements.
+This explains PathSegmentor's strength in segmenting high-density, high-dispersion cellular regions, while spatial prompts provide more precise localization cues for few and concentrated cells.